tschuehly/htmx-spring-workshop/README.md

 # Lab 2: Introducing Spring ViewComponent

-The goal of this lab is to refactor the application to use Spring ViewComponent and htmx-spring-boot to delegate rendering responsibility to the ViewComponents and make the Controller thinner
+The goal of this lab is to refactor the application to use Spring ViewComponent and htmx-spring-boot to delegate rendering responsibility to the ViewComponents and remove it from the Controller

 # Lab 3: Using Spring Beans to compose the UI